How to Build a Software for an Accounting Company

 When budgeting your development, it’s quite complicated to calculate the exact number.
 Yet, there’s definitely aspects that should be taken into account during this process:

 - Number & complexity of features.

 - Software design.

-- Choose between custom and ready-to-use solutions.
+- Choose between a custom and a ready-to-use solution.